 For those currently working with or interested in establishing an Environmental Advisory Council, the Pennsylvania Land Trust Association invites you to join the new EAC Network Listserv and download the EAC Handbook.

-Thank you for attending the 11th Annual Pennsylvania Land Conservation Conference.
 Course materials from selected seminars and sessions are now available.
 Course outlines, Powerpoint presentations and handouts can be downloaded directly from ConserveLand.org.
-Materials are only available for courses where the speakers provided electronic materials.
+Materials are only available for courses for which speakers provided electronic materials.
 If the information you are seeking is not currently available, you may want to return to the site occasionally and check for updates.
-In addition, you may download the most updated conference attendance list here.
+Materials are organized by topics (see right hand column) for your convenience.

 Post your job opening at ConserveLand.org - it is easy and free!